raystack/depot/docs/reference/configuration/redis.md

 ### `SINK_REDIS_URLS`

-REDIS instance hostname/IP address followed by its port.
+REDIS server instance hostname/IP address followed by its port.

-- Example value: `localhos:6379,localhost:6380`
+- Example value: `localhost:6379,localhost:6380`
 - Type: `required`

 ### `SINK_REDIS_DATA_TYPE`

-To select whether you want to push your data as a `KEYVALUE`, `HASHSET` or as a `LIST`.
+To select whether you want to push your data as a `KEYVALUE`, `HASHSET` or as a `LIST` data type.

 - Example value: `Hashset`
 - Type: `required`